Canon T7 vs T7i

 It is notable that the T7i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T7 does not feature such a mic input.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T7 and T7i can be found, respectively, in the Canon T7 Manual (free pdf) or the online Canon T7i Manual.

 So how do things add up?
 Which of the two cameras – the Canon T7 or the Canon T7i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.